Bikrampur

+Bikrampur (lit.
+City of Courage) was a historic region and a sub-division of Dhaka within the Bengal Presidency during the period of British India.
+Located along the banks of the Padma River (a major distributary of the Ganges), it was a significant cultural and political centre in both ancient and medieval Bengal.
+Today, the region is part of the Munshiganj District in Bangladesh.

 History

-Early history

-Ashoka, the emperor of the Maurya Dynasty, ruled all of major parts of Bengal from ca. 269 BC to 232 BC.
-Being a devotee of Gautama Buddha, he propagated Buddhism across his kingdom which included Bikrampur to the east.
-Following the high ideals of this religion, Pala Kings came to Bikrampur to rule the region.

 Pala Era

-The second ruler of Pala Empire, Dharmapal, built a Buddhist monastery in Bikrampur during his reign in 770–810.
-After his death, his son, Devapala ruled this area until 850 CE.
-Then the region is successively ruled by Vigrahapala I, Narayanapala, Rajyapala, Gopala II, Vigrahapala II, Mahipala, Naya Pala, Vigrahapala III, Mahipala II, Shurapala II, Ramapala, Kumarapala, Gopala III and Madanapala.
-Pala empire disintegrated in 1174 weakened by attacks of the Sena dynasty.
+The region was successively ruled by Vigrahapala I, Narayanapala, Rajyapala, Gopala II, Vigrahapala II, Mahipala, Naya Pala, Vigrahapala III, Mahipala II, Shurapala II, Ramapala, Kumarapala, Gopala III and Madanapala.
+Pala empire disintegrated in 1174 weakened by attacks of the rising Sena dynasty.

 Chandra Era

 During the rule of Srichandra (reigned 930 – 975 AD), the administrative centre of the Chandra kingdom was established at Bikrampur.
-The Varman Dynasty (1035-1150 CE) replaced Chandras and established their independent kingdom.
+The Varman Dynasty (1035-1150 CE) replaced the Chandras and established their independent kingdom.

 Varman Era

-After the fall of Chandras, The Varmans Dynasty became powerful in East Bengal.
-The Varmans claimed that they descended from a branch of Yadava Dynasty of Simhapur.
-Jat Varman, Hari Varman Samala Varman were the powerful rulers, who ruled in Bikrampur.
-Bhoja Varman was the last independent ruler of Varman Dynasty who was defeated by Vijaysena of Sena Dynasty.
+After the fall of the Chandras, The Varman Dynasty became powerful in East Bengal.
+The Varmans claimed that they are descended from a branch of Yadava Dynasty of Simhapur.
+Jat Varman, Hari Varman Samala Varman were the most powerful rulers, who ruled in Bikrampur.
+Bhoja Varman was the last independent ruler of the Varman Dynasty who was defeated by Vijaysena of the Sena dynasty.

-Sen Era
+Sena Era

-A copper-plate inscription from the time of the ruler Vijay Sen (ruled 1097–1160), founder of Sen dynasty, was found in Barrackpore, in 1911.
+A copper-plate inscription from the time of the ruler Vijay Sen (ruled 1097–1160), founder of the Sen Dynasty, was found in Barrackpore, in 1911.
 In this inscription, Bikrampur was mentioned as the capital of that region.
 It continued to be the capital throughout the, Sena Dynasty.
-In 1205, Turkic invader Bakhtiyar Khalji defeated the then-ruler Lakshman Sen in Nadia.
+In 1205, a Turkic general of the Delhi Sultanate Muhammad Bakhtiyar Khalji defeated the then-ruler Lakshman Sen in Nadia.
 Lakshman fled to Bikrampur.
 His two sons Vishwarup Sen and Keshab Sen kept ruling from here until 1230.
-But the copper-plate inscriptions during their reign do not mention Bikrampur as the capital.
+However the copper-plate inscriptions during their reign do not mention Bikrampur as the capital.

 Another Hindu ruler, Danuj Rai, defeated a successor of Keshab Sen and started ruling from here.
-In early 1280 he moved the capital to Suvarnagrama (later named Sonargaon).
+In early 1280, he moved the capital to Suvarnagrama (later named Sonargaon).

 Mughal Era

-Emperor Akbar established Bikrampur as one of the 52 parganas of Sonargaon sarkar in Bengal subah during his administrative reforms in 1572–1580.
+Mughal Emperor Akbar established Bikrampur as one of the 52 parganas of Sonargaon sarkar in the Bengal subah during his administrative reforms implemented between 1572–1580.
 During his time, Chand Rai and Kedar Rai were the Zamindars of Bikramapur.
-In the expeditions against Bara-Bhuiyans, Mughal Subahdar Man Singh killed Kedar Rai in early 1600s.
+In the expeditions against Bara-Bhuiyans, Mughal Subahdar Man Singh killed Kedar Rai in the early 1600s.

 In post-Aurangzeb era, during the time of Nawab Murshid Quli Khan, Bikrampur was divided into eight taluks – Bhagyakul, Sreenagar, Maijpara, Sinhapara, Taltala, Sirajdikhan, Louhajong and Baligaon.
-Each taluk was represented by one Zamindar.
+Each taluk was represented by one zamindar.
 Muhammad Azim Khan became the Zamindar of Louhajong who held the title of "Khan Bahadur".
 Gobinda Prasad Roy became the Zamindar of Maijpara.